A Jam-Packed One Day In Florence Itinerary

 Mannerist ceiling frescos by Pietro da Cortona

-The Palazzo Pitti houses four different museums.
+The Palazzo Pitti houses several different museums.
 By far the most important is the Palatine Gallery.

-With only one day, head straight to the Palatine and skip the other museums.
+With only one day in Florence, head straight to the Palatine and skip the other museums.
 The Galleria Palatine occupies the left wing of the first floor.

 The gallery houses an impressive collection of over 500 in situ paintings, chock a block on top of each other amid lavish stucco and silk furnishings.
-In the five Planet Rooms, there are beautiful ceiling frescos by Pietro da Cortona.

 The collection includes works by Raphael, Titian, Rubens, Caravaggio, and other European and Italian painters.
 Be sure to check out Botticelli’s and Lippi’s Madonna and Child in the Prometheus Room.